mafintosh/protocol-buffers-stream/README.md

 The first message sent is a handshake message that contains the message ids of the following messages

+If you know that your schema won't change you can pass `{handshake:false}` to `createStream` to disable handshaking

 ## License

 MIT